chronicleworks/chronicle-examples/README.md

 showing which are agents, entities, and activities, and *directed association* `-->` arrows for how those relate to each other.
-Include typed attributes as fields in the class boxes where appropriate. `make <domain>-diagrams` compiles these to the SVG files for linking to in your guide.
+Include typed attributes as fields in the class boxes where appropriate. `make <domain>-diagrams` compiles the diagrams in your domain's `diagrams/` folder into the SVG files to which you link in your guide.

 Follow with some example mutations and queries expressed in GraphQL, and show how the responses should look, to give users some simple stories to try